john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 console.log(superCar);                  // { make: 'Lamborghini', model: 'Reventon', year: { year: 2012 } }

 ```
-### Use the delete prefix and the object/key name to delete a property
+### Use the delete prefix and the object/key name to delete a property.
 ------
 **To delete properties from an object, you use the "delete" operator**.
 ```JavaScript